The Chaos of Propagation in a Retrial Supermarket Model: Introduction

 The remainder of this paper is organized as follows.
-In Section 2, we describe a retrial supermarket model with Poisson arrivals, exponential service times and exponential retrial times and with two different probing-server numbers, and derive a system of differential equations based on density-dependent jump Markov processes.
-In Section 3, we provide an iterative algorithm for computing the fixed point of the system of differential equations, and show that the fixed point is super-exponential.
-In Section 4, we provide an effective algorithm for computing the expected sojourn time, and use numerical examples to indicate different influence of the two probing-server numbers on system performance including the expected sojourn time.
-In Section 5, we study exponential convergence of the current location of the retrial supermarket model to the fixed point.
-In Section 6, we apply the Kurtz Theorem to study density-dependent jump Markov process corresponding to the retrial supermarket model, which leads to a Lipschitz condition under which the fraction measure of the retrial supermarket model weakly converges to the system of differential equations.
+In Section 2, we describe a simple and basic retrial supermarket model of $N$ identical servers with Poisson arrivals, exponential service and retrial times and with two different probing-server choice numbers.
+We then use the fraction vector to construct an infinite-dimensional Markov process which expresses the state of the retrial supermarket model.
+In Section 3, we provide a detailed probability computation to set up a system of differential equations satisfied by the expected fraction vector.
+In Section 4, we establish the Lipschitz condition whose aim is to prove the existence and uniqueness of the solution to the infinite-dimensional system of limiting differential equations by means of the Picard approximation.
+In Section 5, we apply the operator semigroup to providing a mean-field limit for the sequence of Markov processes.
+In Section 6, we compute the fixed point by means of a system of nonlinear equations, and also give performance analysis of this retrial supermarket model through some numerical computation.
 Some concluding remarks are given in Section 7.